EmirhanSergen/ProjeCagriPlatformu/backend/README.md

 The API will be available at `http://localhost:8000`.

+### Requirements

+The PDF export feature relies on [wkhtmltopdf](https://wkhtmltopdf.org/).
+The Docker image installs it automatically, but if you run the app locally you must install `wkhtmltopdf` yourself (e.g. `sudo apt-get install wkhtmltopdf`).

 ### Database migrations

 The project uses Alembic for managing schema migrations.
 Set your